Harvard Ukrainian Research Institute

 Ukrainization originally meant active recruitment of Ukrainians into the Soviet state, but soon Ukrainian communists came to demand far greater self-determination than Moscow would tolerate.
 Those who made such demands in the 1920s were labelled “national deviationists,” and the issues they raised engulfed the regime in a major political crisis.

 The Paterik of the Kievan Caves Monastery

 The Kievan Caves Monastery was for centuries the most important Ukrainian monastic establishment.
 It was the outstanding center of literary production, and its monks served throughout the territory of Rus’ as bishops and monastic superiors.
-Muriel Heppell now makes available the first complete English translation of the Paterik.
+Heppell now makes available the first complete English translation of the Paterik.

 The Military Tradition in Ukrainian History: Its Role in the Construction of Ukraine’s Armed Forces

 This booklet contains the proceedings of the first Annual Conference sponsored by the Ukrainian Research Institute, Harvard University, and the Institute for National Strategic Studies, National Defense University at Harvard University, May 12–13, 1994.